scalacenter/scala-advent-of-code/docs/2024/puzzles/day03.md

 This task plays very well with Scala's strengths: pattern matching and the standard collections library.
 But first, we need to learn a bit of regular expressions.
 Personally, I believe everyone should learn them.
 They're scary only at the beginning, and then they become a very valuable tool in your pocket.

 The shopkeeper at the North Pole Toboggan Rental Shop asks us to go through the input string, find all substrings that look like calls to a multiplication method `"mul(a,b)"`, perform the multiplications, and sum them together.
 To find such  substrings, we will construct a regular expression that will look for the following:
-1. Each substring starts with a text "mul(`.
+1. Each substring starts with a text "mul(".
 We need to escape the parenthesis in the regex form, so this will be `mul\(`.
 2. "mul(" is followed by the first positive integer.
 Since it's an integer and positive, we don't need to look for floating points or minuses; we can look for sequences of ciphers.
 In regex, one cipher is denoted by `\d`, and since we look for a sequence of one or more ciphers, it's `\d+`.
 3. After the first number there should be a comma, so `,`.
 4. Then there should be a second number, so again `\d+`.